-When a family member has spent time in a nursing home, rehabilitation center or hospital, and is preparing to return home, the discharge planning process is critical.
-Discharge planning takes place when medical and/or administrative staff of the facility meets with the patient and their family to discuss what needs to happen at home to ensure the best outcome for their soon-to-be ex-patient.
+When a family member has spent time in a nursing home, rehabilitation center, or hospital, and is preparing to return home, the discharge planning process is critical.
+Discharge planning takes place when the medical and/or administrative staff of the facility meets with the patient and their family to discuss what needs to happen at home to ensure the best outcome for their soon-to-be ex-patient.

 At Family Resource Home Care, we call this service Transitional (or Post-Hospitalization) Care.
 It can be tailored to any individual who needs temporary assistance, not just seniors.

 Find out more about establishing quality Transitional Care services for yourself or your loved one and how Family Resource can ensure that no lapses in quality or services occur during transition.

 Transitional Care is defined as a broad range of time-limited services designed to ensure health care continuity and promote the safe transfer of patients from one level of care to another, or from one type of setting to another.